nixos-asia/website/en/haskell-rust-ffi.md

 # Rust FFI in Haskell

 This #[[tutorial|tutorial]] will show you how to use [[nix]] to simplify the workflow of using [[rust]] library as a dependency in your [[haskell]] project via [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
+If you are new to [[nix]], first go through the [[nix-tutorial]].

 > [!info] Foreign Function Interface (FFI)
-> This is not just limited between haskell and rust, it can be used between any two languages that can find a common ground to communicate with each other, in this case, C.
+> This is not just limited to haskell and rust, it can be used between any two languages that can find a common ground to communicate with each other, in this case, C.

-The end goal of this tutorial is to be able to call a rust function that returns "Hello, from rust!" from a haskell package.
+The end goal of this tutorial is to be able to call a rust function that returns `Hello, from rust!` from a haskell package.
 Let's get started with the rust library.

 {#init-rust}
 ## Initialize rust project